Best Baby Scale

 This scale has a two-part tray that leaves the thinnest of gaps in the middle line that could potentially pinch bare skin.
 We suggest a light blanket on the scale to avoid this concern.
 Also, if this is the scale for you, we suggest double-checking prices and consider the Unicherry before you buy.
 As we gave its virtual twin our highest award, you can bet we like this scale.
 However, we don't believe in paying more for an identical product and recommend you compare pricing before buying.

-The Salter Scale is the twin of the Health O Meter that ranks higher in this review.
+The Salter Scale is the twin of the Health O Meter that ranks higher.
 We like the Salter for its large buttons, substantial base, and accurate readings.
-This scale comes well packaged and feels like it will be impossible to tilt.
+This scale comes well-packaged and it feels unlikely to tilt.
 It also has a curved tray for baby, which seems more suitable for infants than the flat tray on some of the competition.

-This scale requires a 9-volt battery that it doesn't supply, so parents will need to plan ahead as not everyone has these at the ready.
-Both this scale and its twin struggled to change measurement units, and we found repeatedly pushing the button gave us different results every time.
-However, this is something you'll probably only do once, but we still wonder why it is so convoluted and unpredictable.
-Also, this scale has additional components you need to install to convert it to a stand-up scale, and we suspect many parents will lose these parts or accidentally throw them away long before they need them.
-It would be better if it were more like the competition where you remove the tray, and you are good to go.
-You'll also need to assemble this version, which isn't a requirement with its virtually identical twin.
-Assembly isn't challenging, but it's better when you don't have to do it.
-Overall, we think this is a good scale, with simple features and a more comfortable tray.
-However, before you buy, check the price of the Health O Meter, which is typically less expensive.
+This scale requires a 9-volt battery (you need to supply), and most folks don't keep these on hand.
+This option and its twin struggle with unit changes, and we had to repeatedly push the button with inconsistent results every time.
+However, you'll probably only do this one time.
+Also, this scale has parts you need to install to convert it to a stand-up scale for older children, and we suspect most parents will lose these parts or accidentally throw them away before they use them.
+You'll also need to assemble this version, which isn't a requirement with its virtual twin.
+The assembly isn't difficult, but it seems unnecessary since the twin doesn't require it.
+We think this is a good scale, with simple features and a more comfortable tray.
+We suggest that before you buy, you check the price of the Health O Meter before you buy, and select whichever product costs less.